Menemen – Turkish scrambled eggs with tomatoes

 Ingredients

-• 2 medium sized tomatoes, halved
+• 2 medium tomato, halved

-• 2 Tbsp finely chopped flat-leaf parsley (optional)
+• 2 Tbsp finely chopped flat-leaf parsley, optional

 • 4 eggs